Exercise Classes for Older Adults That Are Good for the Body and Easy on the Joints

 Buoyancy in the water reduces the stress on joints.
 This decreases pain associated with arthritis or other joint issues.
 It also limits the risk of falls.

 Swimming will increase strength, flexibility, and endurance.
-Or if you’d rather stay in the shallow end, water aerobic classes are another way to cash in on the benefits water exercise provides.
+Or if you’d rather stay in the shallow end, water aerobic classes are another way to cash in on the benefits that water exercise provides.

 Introducing a yoga exercise routine for older adults is a great holistic approach to fitness.
 Yoga will build stability, strength, and mobility, which is important for older adults.